 4. Eat for Recovery

-Another major factor for avoiding LEA is postrun nutrition, Burke adds.
+A Runner’s Guide to Treating Lower Back Pain postrun nutrition, Burke adds.
 You should prioritize postworkout intake to replenish glycogen and support muscle repair and recovery—even if you’re not hungry after exercise.

 “For example, a post-training meal should include carbs and protein within 30 to 60 minutes after training,” she suggests.
 “In your daily nutrition, focus on nutrient-dense foods that deliver carbs, fats, protein, and essential micronutrients like calcium and vitamin D to support your health and performance.
 Monitoring trends, such as race results, may provide insight into your energy availability over time.”